iulibdcs/tei_text/README.md

 <p>I am hoping, with your help, to figure out how to best push versions of this data into the flow, around a more formal call, initially, to the digital humanities community-at-large as part of Open Access Week 2013 so I can track the various morphings and instantiations of this data to share back with the IU community, especially my faculty partners.</p>

 <h2>Data Sets</h2>
+The following TEI/XML and plain text files are made available for good times:

 * <a href="http://dlib.indiana.edu/collections/imh/">Indiana Magazine of History</a>, one the nation's oldest scholarly historical journal, 1905-2011
 * <a href="http://dlib.indiana.edu/collections/vwwp/">Victorian Women Writers Project</a>, 1830-1929
 * <a href="http://www.dlib.indiana.edu/collections/inauthors/">Indiana Authors and Their Books</a>, 1850-1929